Antonina Domańska: Early life

 Domańska was born in September 1853 in Kamianets-Podilskyi when that town belonged to the Russian Empire.
 It is now part of Ukraine.
 Her grandfather had Czech and German roots and settled with his German wife and family in Kraków in Poland, amassing a fortune and sending his three sons to universities overseas.
 Her father, Aleksander Kremer, studied medicine at the Jagiellonian University in Kraków and later in several European cities, and then became a school doctor and a private medical practitioner in Kamianets-Podilskyi.
 He married Modesta Płońska (1815 – 1889), and they had two daughters: Maria and Antonina.
 After the January Uprising against the Russian Empire, which the family had actively supported, they were forced to leave Kamianets-Podilskyi, returning to Kraków in 1865, where her father was to become a city councillor, serving for 35 years.

 Domańska was the niece of art historian Józef Kremer and the aunt of poet and playwright Lucjan Rydel.
 She studied in a private boarding school.
 After graduating in 1874, she married Stanisław Domański, a doctor, later a neurologist and professor at the Jagiellonian University.
 They had five children, two of whom died early.
-Initially, they lived in the Domański family house until, in 1896, they settled in a large house in the town of Rudawa, about 20km from Kraków, in a street that is today named after her.
+Initially, they lived in the Domański family house until, in 1896, they settled in a large house in the town of Rudawa, about 20 km from Kraków, in a street that is today named after her.